Skip to Main Content

 canvas course navigation with attendance highlighted

-Canvas offers a tool called Roll Call that allows instructors to keep track of course attendance.
+The Attendance tool in the Canvas course is also called Roll Call.
+It allows the instructor to keep track of class attendance.
 When instructors take attendance using Roll Call, Canvas automatically adds Attendance as a student assignment that appears in the Gradebook.
-Roll Call appears as Attendance in the Canvas course navigation.

 Import a (previous) Course and bulk-update dates.